TehBrian/TehBrian/SIDE_PROJECTS.md

-A list of some of my smaller but still useful projects.
+A list of my smaller but still useful projects.

 For my main projects, see [PROJECTS.md](PROJECTS.md).